 Another warm and cozy backwoods cabin opportunity is the AMC’s Northwest Camp, located in (appropriately) the northwestern corner of Connecticut near the Massachusetts border.
 According to John, the alert reader who told us about it, the cabin is a perfect winter getaway:

 “AMC’s Northwest Camp is a small backwoods cabin which is located on AMC lands just northwest of Bear Mountain and the northernmost section of the Appalachian Trail in Connecticut.
 The cabin sleeps six with a tent platform for four more.
 In winter, you can drive to within about a half mile from Mt.
 Washington, Mass.
 The Salisbury, Connecticut section of that same road is blocked off in winter.
 Or you can hike in from Route 41 via the Undermountain Trail to the AT and then to the Bear Mountain woods road, about three to four miles total.
 There are many snowshoe and hiking trails in the area.
 They have plenty of wood cut and stacked close by and a very good woodstove!”

 Sound like something we’ll have to check out sometime soon–if you don’t beat us to it first.

 Finally, another reader has recommended the Frost Mountain Yurts in Brownfield, Maine, (which is just barely over the border between Maine and New Hampshire.)
 We haven’t seen these first hand, but see no reason why they shouldn’t be a wonderful choice.
 These heated yurts are only a tenth of a mile from the parking areas, but that’s enough to make it a bit of an adventure and they have snowshoe and cross-country ski trails right on the 60-acre property with more nearby.
-For an extra fee, they’ll have the yurt warm when you arrive.
+For a small extra fee, they’ll have the yurt warm when you arrive.

 A Slopeside Cabin and Yurt Option